An Honest Assessment for Residential Remodelers and Commercial GCs

 Multi-Trade Sequencing: Jobber’s Structural Limit

 Where Jobber’s scheduling model falls short for complex GC projects is in phase dependency management.
 Jobber treats each work visit as an independent scheduled event.
-It doesn’t understand that the drywall crew cannot be scheduled until the rough-in inspection has been completed and approved, or that the cabinet installation depends on drywall completion, or that the countertop template appointment must happen 2 weeks before the countertop installation visit.
-Managing these dependencies requires either a project management tool layered on top of Jobber (Trello, Asana, or a spreadsheet are common choices), or a construction management platform that has project phase sequencing built in.
+It doesn’t understand that the drywall crew cannot be scheduled until the rough-in inspection has been completed and approved, or that the cabinet installation depends on drywall completion.
+Managing these dependencies requires either a project management tool layered on top of Jobber, or a construction management platform that has project phase sequencing built in.
+For a GC running 1 to 3 concurrent projects with a small crew, this limitation is manageable.
+For a GC running 5 to 10 concurrent projects across multiple crews and trade partners, the absence of phase dependency management creates a scheduling coordination gap that costs real time.

 Assigning Subcontractors in Jobber’s System